 The undergraduate geography program has three main objectives: to promote the understanding of the locational dimensions of human behavior in their environmental context; to apply geographic concepts and methods toward understanding economic, environmental, and social problems; and to promote international understanding through area studies.
 Areas of emphasis include physical geography, human geography, and geotechnologies.

-- Graduating majors of the department have found careers in business and industry, in urban and regional planning agencies, in departments of federal and state governments, and in teaching.
+- Graduates have found careers in business and industry, urban and regional planning agencies, departments of federal and state governments, and teaching.

 - Professional roles include city or regional planner, cartographer, demographer, resource analyst, land or economic developer, location analyst, and teacher/professor.

-- Many graduates find that an undergraduate degree in geography is an excellent foundation for advanced graduate work or professional training in planning, business, or law.
+- An undergraduate geography degree is an excellent foundation for advanced graduate work or professional training in planning, business, or law.

 The Student Experience

 - Courses that challenge students to think about the spatial patterns of environmental, social, economic, and political processes close to home and around the world.

-- A department that emphasizes hands-on learning with popular field schools for academic credit, including a summer field school in the western United States and international field schools in locations like Southeast Asia.
+- An emphasis on hands-on learning with popular field schools for academic credit, including a summer field school in the western U.S. and international field schools in locations like Southeast Asia.

 - Faculty mentorship on research projects with topics such as urban and transportation systems, tree-ring science, Europe’s migration crisis, and water resource management.